We're Celebrating 250 Years!

-Tapping into our own considerable talent, Meeting House members will read from historic sermons, prose and poetry, recite from the church’s history, and maybe even share imaginings of the church’s future.
+Tapping into our own considerable talent, Meeting House members read from historic sermons, prose and poetry, recite from the church’s history, and share imaginings of the church’s future.
 Too many to ignore are the significant ideas, memorable expressions and carefully crafted words that were written and spoken by our predecessors.
 Time to hear them.

 Meeting House Tours